It’s winter now and the weather is pretty cold in France in early 2019.

 This code in running on the Raspberry Pi 3 B+ along with all the other docker services.

 The Mijia device requires a single AAA battery.
-I use rechargeable batteries and it lost only 6% battery this week.
+I use rechargeable batteries and it lasts more than a month.

 You can find the complete source code on github.com/Nilhcem/home-monitoring-grafana to build a similar project for your home.